cesaramaro/MegaMan/README.md

-# Project 1 - Definitely Not Megaman
+# Project 2 - Definitely Not Megaman
-	Small project description
+	This is a simpled-down version of MegaMan with 5 levels, the last being a boss level.
+The goal is to destroy at least 3 asteroids per level and at the end kill the boss, which as 6 lives.

-	Estimated Time spent: Spent total in hours
+	Estimated Time spent: Not completely sure, but more than 15+ hours were spent working on the project.

-## Team Name:
+## Team Name: 54 65 61 6D

 ## Team Members:

-	1. <Full Name> (<GitHubUsername>) - <UPRMEmail>
+	1. <César Amaro> (<cesaramaro>) - <cesar.amaro@upr.edu>
-	2. <Full Name> (<GitHubUsername>) - <UPRMEmail>
+	2. <Joseph Velilla> (<josephvelilla>) - <joseph.velilla@upr.edu>

 ## The following **required** functionality is implemented:

-- [x] This is a functionality is implemented.
+- [x] This functionality is implemented.

-- [ ] This is a functionality is not implemented.
+- [ ] This functionality is not implemented.

 ## The following **optional** features are implemented:

-- [x] An implemented feauture.
+- [ ] An implemented feauture.

-- [ ] A planned unimplemented feature.
+- [x] A planned unimplemented feature.

 ## Notes

     What was your project's biggest challenge?
+	Our biggest challenge was probably having two or more asteroids on screen at all times.

-    What was your favorite part of the project
+    What was your favorite part of the project?
+    My favorite part of the project was whenever something we added worked, and if it didn't, fixing it and making sure it did.

 ## License